cino/cino.github.io/content/2025/06-06-private-appsync-with-dns/index.md

 With AppSync, you can easily connect to various data sources, including DynamoDB, Lambda, Elasticsearch, and more.
 It also provides built-in support for real-time subscriptions, offline data synchronization, and security features like authentication and authorization.

-While there are other challenges with Authorization, which I will not cover in this article (but _surely_ in a follow-up), I will focus on how to create a private AppSync API with a custom domain and all the challenges that come with it.
+While there are other challenges with authorization, which I will not cover in this article (but _surely_ in a follow-up), I will focus on how to create a private AppSync API with a custom domain and all the challenges that come with it.

 # Target Architecture